It's Never a Great Morning . . .

 The root of our current troubles lies in the debt American families ran up during the Bush-era housing bubble.
-Twenty years ago, the average American household’s debt ...
+Twenty years ago, the average American household’s debt was 83 ...

 Over at the Agenda, Reihan Salam writes that Andy Kessler’s argument on why the Fed should pursue an alternative to its quantitative-easing program “seems sensible.”
-But Reihan still would like to hear other suggestions, “as ...
+But Reihan still would like to hear other suggestions, “as the prospects of having ...

 Chancellor Merkel isn’t just wrong about market “excesses” having caused the crisis.
 She could be wrong in various ways, depending on what she means by “crisis.”